byouness/byouness.github.io/_posts/2019-01-24-Algorithmic-differenciation-forward-AD.md

 As we have seen in this blog post, forward AD is adapted to getting directional derivatives: derivatives of all the outputs of the function w.r.t. one single input.

-If we want to compute the whole Jacobian matrix, forward AD is interesting if the number of outputs is larger than the number of inputs: $$m >> n$$ since it will give the whole matrix in $n$ sweeps.
+If we want to compute the whole Jacobian matrix, forward AD is interesting if the number of outputs is larger than the number of inputs: $$m >> n$$ since it will give the whole matrix in $$n$$ sweeps.

 But, what if $$n >> m$$, or if we need only the gradient of a single output of the function?